calaldees/teachingWorkshops/teacherEducation/_firstProfetionalRole.md

 * Be punctual and reliable
     * "Sorry I'm late" is not acceptable now that you have a duty of care over 30 young people
 * Dressed appropriately
-    * Own the right cloths
+    * Own the right clothes
     * Hair well kept
 * Keep your phone out of classrooms (SERIOUSLY!!!)
     * Focus on your role (There is little _downtime_ in schools)